User Community Service Desk Downloads

 Available steps

-In the examples above, you can see how to configure a few selected steps.
-The full list of steps available for you to use and information on how to configure them can be seen below.
+In the previous examples, you can see how to configure a few selected steps.
+This section contains a full list of steps available as well as information about how to configure them.

 Catalog item input